Seneca-Scholars/SS-Status-C6/status.md

+## 09/24/25
+Aria held a one hour lab today that was for homework and open Q&A about internships and recruitment.

+## 09/23/25
+Jaime held a one hour lab today discussing more express and route concepts.
+He blended frontend and backend concepts by showing us how calling
+CRUD methods is a channel between frontend and backend.

 ## 09/19/25
 Today evening, I spent 30 minutes annotating my syllabi, as Nell requested.
 So for the week of September 14th to the 20th, I worked a total of 2 hours.